Excerpted and adapted from "When the Beat is Off," Stroke Connection January/February 2004 (Last science update April 2014)

 Radiofrequency energy is also used to destroy an overactive AV node in AV node ablation.
 "This procedure requires implantation of a permanent pacemaker and does not affect the fibrillating atria," says Dr. Russo.
 "It only affects the electricity going into the ventricles.
 Because the ventricles no longer receive rapid signals from the atria, they don't have to work as hard and the symptoms of breathlessness and fatigue go away.
 Even after undergoing this procedure, patients must continue anticoagulant therapies since the atria continue to fibrillate and clots can still form."

-A Third and Newer Type of Ablation is Called Pulmonary Vein Ablation
+The last type of Ablation is Called Pulmonary Vein

 - The goal is to remove the arrhythmia "triggers," which are in the pulmonary veins in some patients, and thus maintain normal heart rhythm.